strongscott/MATH307/README.md

-# MATH307
+# MATH307 - Introduction to Scientific Computing
-Intro. to Sci.
-Comp.